Kernix13/markdown-cheatsheet/README.md

 ### Images

-Images use the same syntax except for the addition of an exclamation mark immdiately before the opening square bracket.
-You can also use optional title text:
+Images use the same syntax as **Links** except for the addition of an exclamation mark immediately before the opening square bracket.
+You can also use the optional title text:

 ![picture alt text](https://via.placeholder.com/150 'Title is optional')